KKkaran/Get-Fit-App/README.md

 #The app is live # @https://kkkaran.github.io/Get-Fit-App/
 ![](assets/images/snap1.PNG)
 ![](assets/images/snap2.PNG)

-# User Story:
+# Functionality:
-As a user, I am presented with a randomized set of exercises that focuses on certain areas of body regions when I select the two muscle groups of my choice.
+#The user is presented with a randomized set of exercises that focuses on certain areas of body regions when he selects the two muscle groups of his choice.

-# Acceptance Criteria:
+# Specifications:
-WHEN I click to populate random exercises
-THEN I am given five appropriate exercises per muscle group.

-WHEN I click on the drop-down menu
-THEN I am given all muscle group options.

-WHEN I click on the day,
-THEN it populates on the chosen day.

-WHEN we are on the current day,
-THEN that day is a different color that differentiates from the rest of week.

-WHEN I reopen the application
-THEN I am able to see my previously generated workouts.

-WHEN I click on the Reset button,
-THEN the calendar resets.

-WHEN I re-click Exercise button,
-THEN I am given a new set of randomly chosen exercises.

-Added future features:
-* "Strike out" exercises after user completes exercise.
-* Hign intensity interval training (HIIT) feature
-* Timer challenge
-* AMRAP (As Many Reps As Possible) workouts
+#CSS framework used is Foundation.
+#The app is completely responsive and adjusts on the screen accordingly.
+#Our team created our own custom API.
+WE used node and express for backend and deployed it on the Heroku server to make it online.
+#The API is live @https://getfitapifinal.herokuapp.com/exercises
+#There are 2 API calls made: One for fetching the body muscles and populating the select tag and second is
+#when the user makes his choice, the API call fetches the corresponding exercises and displays in the current day card.
+#Local Storage is used to store the exercises in the corresponding day so as display the same exercises in the same at the time of refresh.